 My video production business generates a TON of data each week and keeping track of it used to keep me up at night.
 We're talking actual nightmares about losing a project to harddrive theft, failure, etc.

-Over the years we've had several hard drive failures and even a client knocking a hard drive off a table.
-Using this workflow I'm sharing in this post, I've been able to prevent the loss of critical data and client projects.
-I hope this guide gives you the tools you need to never have to experience data loss from theft or drive failures.
+Over the years we've had several hard drive failures and even a hard drive getting knocked off a table.
+Using this workflow in this post, I've been able to prevent the loss of critical data and client projects every time.
+Whether you're considering this for a video or photography backup workflow I hope this guide gives you the tools you need to never have to experience data loss from theft or drive failures.

 It's one of the least exciting parts of the job, but one of the most important.
 It's something that anyone with client projects and data should understand: importing, storing, and backing up your precious media.

 This workflow is geared towards anyone who creates digital media (photo, video, graphic, etc) and is easily scaled to grow with your media and budget for storage.

 Of course, what you're about to read isn't the only way to do this.
 For some creatives, it may be using just passport drives - for others, it may be RAID arrays or large networked storage arrays.
 Either way, the basics remain the same and scale accordingly for storing photos and storing data.
 Among the many work-related bad dreams I've had, losing footage is one of the worst.

 1. Be organized.
 The weakest point of a workflow is going to be at the import.
 Ideally, when on larger sets you hire a DIT to manage your media, but that's not always possible.
 When you're on location with a client, be sure you have a good system in place to make sure that all your cards are 1) marked and not going to be overwritten and 2) not forgotten about.